Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/methods.rst

 cluster method).
 The  nal TSS annotations are then characterized with respect to their occurrence in the di erent strains/conditions and in which strain/condition they appear to be enriched.
 The TSS are then further classi ed according to their location relative to annotated genes.
-For this we used a similar classi cation scheme as previously described [?].
+For this we used a similar classification scheme as previously described [1].
 Thus for each TSS it is decided if it is the primary or secondary TSS of a gene, if it is an internal TSS, an antisense TSS or if it cannot be assigned to one of these classes (orphan).
-A TSS is classi ed as primary or secondary if it is located upstream of a gene not further apart than the chosen UTR length.
-The TSS with the strongest expression considering all conditions is classi ed as primary.
-All other TSS that are assigned to the same gene are classi ed as secondary.
+A TSS is classifed as primary or secondary if it is located upstream of a gene not further apart than the chosen UTR length.
+The TSS with the strongest expression considering all conditions is classified as primary.
+All other TSS that are assigned to the same gene are classified as secondary.
 Internal TSS are located within an annotated gene on the sense strand and antisense TSS are located inside a gene or within a chosen maximal distance (antisense UTR length) on the antisense strand.
-These assignments are indicated by a 1 in the respective column of the Master Table.
+These assignments are indicated by a 1 in the respective column of the MasterTable.
 Orphan TSS, which are not in the vicinity of an annotated gene, are indicated by zeros in all four columns.